Mahn Johnny

 Mahn Johnny (မန်းဂျော်နီ) is a Burmese politician, political prisoner and the former Chief Minister for Ayeyarwady Region.
 He is currently serving as a member of the Ayeyarwady Region Hluttaw for Kyonpyaw Township Constituency No. 2.

 Early life and education

 Johnny matriculated from high school in 1960 and studied at the Bassein Regional College.
 From 1965 to 1986, he worked as a primary and secondary school teacher.
 In 1980, he received a diploma in education from the Rangoon Institute of Education.
 Johnny is an ethnic Karen and a Catholic.

 Political career

 In the 1990 Burmese general election, he was elected as an Pyithu Hluttaw MP, winning a majority of 31,731 votes (73% of the votes), but was never allowed to assume his seat.

 In the 2012 Myanmar by-elections, he won a seat in the Pyithu Hluttaw, representing Myaungmya Township.

 In the 2015 Myanmar general election, Johnny won a seat in the Ayeyarwady Region Hluttaw, representing Kyonpyaw Township.

-Johnny resigned from his position as Chief Minister of Ayeyarwaddy Region on 9 January 2018, citing health reasons.
+Johnny resigned from his position as Chief Minister of Ayeyarwady Region on 9 January 2018, citing health reasons.
 He was succeeded by Hla Moe Aung.